Brumov-Bylnice: Demographics

+Transport

+The road border crossing Brumov-Bylnice / Horné Srnie is located in the territory of Brumov-Bylnice.
+The I/57 road from the Czech-Slovak border to Vsetín and further continuing to Opava passes through the town.

+There are three train stations in the municipal territory: Bylnice, Brumov, Brumov střed and also Návojná, which serves the neighbouring municipality of Návojná.
+Bylnice is the terminus and starting point of the railway lines to Vsetín (via Brumov) and to Bojkovice.

 Sights

 The ruins of the royal castle is the most significant monument Brumov-Bylnice and one of the most important historic monuments in the region.
 It was one of the most important castles in Moravia.
 The castle was damaged by a fire in 1760 and abandoned after 1826.

 The parish Church of Saint Wenceslaus in Brumov probably existed already in the late 13th or early 14th century.
 It was completely rebuilt in 1511 and the tower was added.
 In 1834, it was rebuilt into its current form.
 The valuable bell is from 1671.

-The baroque sculptural group of the Holy Trinity on the square is from 1777.
-Other sculptures in the town are Saint John of Nepomuk (created in 1730), Saint Florian (created in 1755), and Saint Gotthard (created in 1771).
+The Baroque sculptural group of the Holy Trinity on the square is from 1777.
+Other sculptures in the town are saints John of Nepomuk (created in 1730), Florian (created in 1755), and Gotthard (created in 1771).

 The Jewish cemetery on the outskirts of the town is the only in the territory of Zlín District.
 Existence of the cemetery is first documented in 1758.

 The workers' colony documents the standard of living of the glass workers from the end of the 19th and the beginning of the 20th century.
 However, this unique and historically rare set of former workers' dwellings is today altered by different adjustments of the owners of individual houses.
 The whole block is covered with a gabled roof with wooden dormers.